manosriram/nimbusdb/README.md

 ## nimbusdb
+> WARNING: nimbusdb is in early stages of development; do not use this in production.

-Persistent Key-Value store based on Bitcask paper.
+Persistent key-value store based on Bitcask paper.

-nimbusdb is a fast, lightweight, and scalable key-value store written in golang, based on bitcask.
+nimbusdb is a fast, lightweight, and scalable key-value store based on Bitcask.

 nimbusdb maintains an active datafile to which data is written.
-When it crosses a threshold, the datafile is made inactive and new datafile is created.
+When it crosses a threshold, the datafile is made inactive, and a new datafile is created.
-As time passes, expired/deleted keys take up space which is not useful; Hence, a process called `merge` is done which removes all expired/deleted keys and frees up space.
+As time passes, expired or deleted keys take up space that is not useful.
+Hence, a process called `merge` is done to remove all expired or deleted keys and free up space.

 ## Features
 <details>